cookiengineer/anet-a8-upgrades/README.md

 the extruder.
 It is necessary to have the PTFE tube and the pneumatic tube feeds available.

+An important note here is that PTFE tube feeds have inch measurements, not metric ones (as it's pneumatic hardware).
+So it is important to buy a 3/8" tube feed (~9.51mm), as M10 (~10.18mm) would be too big to fit the adapter.
+If you have an M6 thread cutter, it is recommended to use it for the smaller side of the pneumatic adapter, so that less stress is on the PLA (or ABS) material when being screwed into the metal motor block on the X-carriage.

 Mount the extruder motor on the top left of the printer's frame, so that the PTFE tube-side points to the front-left direction.